 I advise at least 2 servings of fish/seafood per week (4-6 oz each).
 Whether you buy fresh, frozen, or canned, just get it in!
 Remember, fish/seafood you get at restaurants is almost certainly farm raised – so that doesn’t count toward your weekly wild caught goal.

-If you just can’t consistently eat enough wild caught fish/seafood, consider taking cod liver oil or a high quality fish oil supplement.
+If you just can’t consistently eat enough wild caught fish/seafood, consider taking a high quality fish oil or cod liver oil supplement.
 Discuss iodine supplementation with your provider before taking since there are some cases when it might be discouraged.

 4. Eat Red Meat